godotengine/godot-docs/tutorials/scripting/singletons_autoload.rst

 .. note::

     Godot won't make an Autoload a "true" singleton as per the singleton design pattern.
-It may still be instanced more than once by the user if desired.
+It may still be instantiated more than once by the user if desired.

 .. tip::